wp-plugins/better-click-to-tweet/readme.txt

 == Changelog ==

+= 3.1 =
+* added the ability to leave off the `via @YourTwitterName` on a tweet-by-tweet basis.
+* complete overhaul of the javascript file to enable that functionality without having to mess with hand-coding the shortcode.

 = 3.0 =
 * added option to use WordPress shortlink in place of full URL.
 * further refinement of the math used in calculating tweet truncation length.